dive0/c-sharp-unity-independent-study/entries/entry-4.md

     void OnCollisionStay()
     {
-        isGrounded = true; //when touching the ground, player is on the ground }
+        isGrounded = true; //when touching the ground, the player is on the ground }

     void Update()